WorksApplications/uzushio/src/main/scala/org/sample/corpus/warc/README.md

 - Document extracted

 It takes about 15 hours to process all NWJC warc files (NINJAL-2014-4Q) with lserv65 server.
+Output file size is 260G (text w/ url) (ref: NINJAL-2014-4Q: 850G, fulldata output: 1.2T).

 ## post processing

 The output texts (with url) are not clean enough.
-Before appling chiTra preprocessing, we should apply `WarcCorpusCleaner`, which do followings:
+Apply `CorpusCleaner` with `--config "warc"` before appling MinHash deduplication.
+It will do followings:

 - Japanese filtering
     - filter out non-clean-japanese text, i.e. other languages or 文字化け.